Koromix/tytools/README.md

 ty can be built using GCC or Clang.
 Building it results in a single command-line binary that can be moved around.

+Experimental features are disabled by default, enable them by turning ON the EXPERIMENTAL option in cmake with `-DEXPERIMENTAL=1`.

 <a name="build_linux"/>
 ## Linux